 Puff Pastry Pizza Pockets are a family favorite recipe!
-Buttery, puff pastry filled with Italian sausage, mushrooms and cheese make the most delicious appetizers!
+Buttery puff pastry filled with Italian sausage, mushrooms and cheese make the most delicious appetizers!

 How To Make Puff Pastry Pizza Pockets

 Ok, so these Puff Pastry Pizza Pockets do take a little bit of work, but we promise you that they are worth it.
-Anything really that needs to be stuffed into a dough or puff pastry you know is going to take a minute to put together.
+Anything that needs to be stuffed into a dough or puff pastry you know is going to take a minute to put together.

 But in the end, when these crispy, buttery, cheesy pizza pockets come out of the oven, you’ll forget all about it.

 Start by making a filling with Italian sausage, chopped mushrooms, pizza sauce and cheese.
-Of course we started with a little onion and garlic, can’t have a pizza flavored appetizer without some garlic and onions…
+Of course, we started with a little onion and garlic, can’t have a pizza-flavored appetizer without some garlic and onions…

 Where Do I Buy Puff Pastry?

 Right in the freezer section at your grocery store.
 It only takes about 30 minutes to thaw, so it’s a great ingredient to have on hand.
-Pro tip: thaw the puff pastry for about 20 minutes, then gently unfold the layers to make it flat and then let it thaw the rest of the way.
+Pro tip: thaw the puff pastry for about 20 minutes, then gently unfold the layers to make it flat and let it thaw the rest of the way.
 This way the layers won’t stick together when they are completely thawed out.

-There’s usually two sheets of puff pastry per package, so we’re looking for two packages here to have four sheets total.
+There are usually two sheets of puff pastry per package, so we’re looking for two packages here to have four sheets total.
 These Puff Pastry Pizza Pockets make a lot, so if you’re having a crowd over to watch the game or for happy hour, this is the appetizer recipe you need.

 Roll each sheet out until you have a 12″ x 12″ square.
 Just a little bit larger than they are originally.
 Now cut each square into 3 long strips, and then each strip into 3 squares.
 You’ll end up with 9 squares per sheet of puff pastry, ending up with 36 pizza pockets when you’re finished.